tue-mps-edu/asd-engd-project-2019-thermal-object-detection/docs/Functional_safety_analysis.md

 - A malfunction can happen because of a short circuit, power supply failure, overheating hardware.
 - A missed object detection is an object which should be detected but is not.
 This can happen because of weather conditions, nighttime driving or glare.
 The algorithm does not see enough features to detect and classify the object.
 - Incorrect classification means that an object is detected, but it was classified incorrectly.
 If the object detection algorithm sends the inference to the control node, it could be that the car acts differently on an object.
 For example, a car is detected as a person.
-The speed of a car is way higher, so when detecting it as a person it could be that the control algorithm calculates that it can do certain controls without any risk, but in reality it is different.
+The speed of a car is way higher, so when detecting it as a person it could be that the control algorithm calculates that it can perform certain movements without any risk, but in reality it is different.
 - Change in orientation of the camera could happen when an object hits the camera, the driver accidently moves the camera or when driving on rough terrain.

-The first table below is showing the risk analysis for the object detection system using a RGB camera only.
+Table 1 shows the risk analysis for the object detection system using a RGB camera only.
 One thing to keep in mind is that the risks that are listed below are the risks that have differences when comparing the two systems (object detection system containing only a RGB camera and object detection system containing RGB and thermal camera).
 If all risks would be listed, most of them will be exactly the same because these risks will not be mitigated with addition of the thermal image-based object detection system.

 | Risk # | Explanation                                                  | Severity | Exposure | Controllability | ASIL level |
 | ------ | ------------------------------------------------------------ | -------- | -------- | --------------- | ---------- |